Neural Koopman prior for data assimilation: Introduction

+There exists a variety of KIS, but one needs to retrieve nontrivial ones that give information about the dynamics of the state variable.
+As a basic example, consider a discrete $n$-dimensional linear dynamical system, described by a state variable $\mathbf{x}_t = ({x}_{t,1},...,x_{t,n})^\intercal \in \mathbb{R}^n$, and which evolves in time through with $\mathbf{A} \in \mathbb{R}^{n \times n}$.
+In this case, the state observation functions defined by $f_i(\mathbf{x}_t) = x_{t,i}$ for $1 \leq i \leq n$ form a KIS, and the associated restriction of $\mathcal{K}$ is simply $\mathbf{K} = \mathbf{A}$.
+Moreover, some nonlinear dynamical systems feature a finite-dimensional KIS which includes the state observation functions, allowing to reformulate them exactly as higher-dimensional linear dynamical systems: see section 5.1 of~\cite{bruntonKIS} for an example.

-Once a KIS is found, the restriction of the Koopman operator to it is a matrix $\mathbf{K}$ which can be interpreted with classical linear algebra tools.
+Once a KIS is found, the associated $\mathbf{K}$ can be interpreted with classical linear algebra tools.
 Notably, each of the complex eigenvalues of $\mathbf{K}$ is associated to an observation function that is located in the subspace.
 Let us denote by $\mathbf{K} = \mathbf{V}\mathbf{\Lambda}\mathbf{V}^{-1}$ the complex eigendecomposition of $\mathbf{K}$, with $\mathbf{V}$ the complex eigenvectors and $\mathbf{\Lambda}$ a complex diagonal matrix containing the associated eigenvalues.
 Predicting $\tau$ steps in the future through the Koopman operator means multiplying the initial latent state vector (obtained with the functions from the invariant subspace) by $\mathbf{K}^\tau = \mathbf{V}\mathbf{\Lambda}^\tau\mathbf{V}^{-1}$.
-Therefore, one can see that the eigenvectors associated with an eigenvalue of modulus higher than one will have an exponentially growing contribution, while those with an eigenvalue of modulus smaller than one will exponentially vanish.
+Therefore, the eigenvectors associated with an eigenvalue of modulus higher than one will have an exponentially growing contribution, while those with an eigenvalue of modulus smaller than one will exponentially vanish.
 Only eigenvalues of modulus very close to one will approximately preserve the norm of the latent state in the long run, which might be crucial for time series with clear seasonality or periodicity.

 Our approach fits into the Koopman operator framework to model dynamical systems from data.
 More specifically, our contributions are the following: